arslanamin14/Object-Detection/README.md

 # Object-Detection
-# Semantic Segmentation
-Semantic segmentation is a computer vision technique that enables computers to discern one region in an image from another, based on the semantic context of that region.
-Semantic segmentation has many applications in diverse fields like medicine, Autonomous driving and agriculture.
+Object detection is a technique of computer vision and image processing that deals with detecting instances of semantic objects of a certain class such as humans, buildings and cars in digital images and videos.

 # Folders
 ├── _Code_